 If you’re really dying to see Neuschwanstein Castle inside, then by all means, take the tour.
 Taking a tour is the only way you’ll be able to see the interior, so make sure you book a tour in advance (or at the very least, get your tickets in-person at the ticket office BEFORE you climb up the giant hill, because that’s the only place you can get tickets).

 Munich To Neuschwanstein Day Trip: Final Tips

 Okay, so having done this trip countless times, here are our final golden tips for you to ensure that you enjoy it and don’t go insane on the day-of.

-- Get a Bayern Ticket if you’re travelling with a group and with public transport (you can buy it online here).
-It’s a group ticket that gives you all-day access to public transport in Bavaria, which means you can use it for the public buses to the castles too
+- Get the Deutschlandticket if you’re traveling by public transport.
+It’s a ticket that gives you all-day access to public transport throughout the country, which means you can use it for the public buses to the castles too

 - If possible, go at off-peak times, like during the off-season (e.g. not summer) and on weekdays